Autumn according to the Nei Jing

 cause the Lung qi to be clear.

 Go to bed early and rise with the birds, sleeping longer than in what is advised for the shorter days of Summer.
-Focus on stilling the mind, and learn to be at peace, to keep in balance for the harsh truths that self-reflection can bring when we go inward.
-Autumn was also the time when executions were administered in ancient China.
+By stilling the mind, and learning tranquility, the harsh truths of self-reflection that arise when we go inward can be softened.
+Autumn ‘punishment’ could also be associated with violent storms that can come with this season.
+This was also the time when executions were carried out in ancient China.
 Metaphorically, we can look at this as cutting away excess after discerning truth from untruth.
-To ethically discern with neutrality, integrity and humility speaks to the qualities of Metal when it is harmonious.
-Breathe, and discern to keep the lungs clear, be clear about what is unnecessary to allow the large intestine to eliminate well.
+To ethically discern with neutrality, integrity and humility, speaks to the qualities of Metal when it is harmonious.
+Breathe, and sound discernment can help to keep the lungs clear.
+This allows for clarity about what is unnecessary optimising the large intestines ability to eliminate the waste.

 This is the correspondence with the qi of autumn and it is the Way to nourish gathering.